Limit Profile for Projections of Random Walks on Groups: Introduction

 then the sequence exhibits \textit{cutoff} at \( (\tt_\star^{(\NN)})_{\NN\in\mbn} \) with \textit{window} order at most \( (\ww_*^{(\NN)})_{\NN\in\mbn}. \)

 The existence of cutoff is a fascinating question.
 The \textit{product condition}, requiring the product of the \textit{spectral gap} and \textit{mixing time} to diverge, is a necessary condition.
 It was proved to be sufficient in $\ell_p$-distance mixing with $p > 1$ by \textcite{CSc:cutoff-ergodic}.
-It is known not to be sufficient in \TV, ie $\ell_1$, in complete generality---see, eg, \cite{LPW:markov-mixing}---but is conjectured so be sufficient in many natural scenarios.
+It is not sufficient in \TV, ie $\ell_1$, in complete generality---see, eg, \cite[Example~18.7]{LPW:markov-mixing}---but is conjectured so be sufficient in many natural scenarios.
 This leaves open the question of characterising the chains for which the product condition implies cutoff in \TV.
 The implication has been established for birth-and-death chains \cite{DLP:cutoff-birth-death} and, more generally, random walks on trees~\cite{BHP:cutoff-rev}, as well as exclusion processes with reservoirs~\cite{S:cutoff-ep-reservoir}.

-Significant progress for general chains has been made by \citeauthor{S:cutoff-nonneg-curv} particularly; see \cite{S:cutoff-nonneg-curv,MS:cutoff-nonneg-curv}~for~details.
+Significant progress for general chains has been made by \citeauthor{S:cutoff-nonneg-curv} recently.
+They gave a sufficient condition for cutoff, based on the concept of \textit{varentropy}, and a condition for \textit{non-negatively curved} Markov chains to satisfy this condition, in \cite{S:cutoff-nonneg-curv}.
+Very recently, they showed that this varentropy condition is in fact sharp on sparse expanders in \cite{S:varentropy-sharp}.